dclong/blog/misc/content/2019/05/tips-on-etrade.markdown

   You can submit a Registration Change form to update your account to a Complete Investment Account.

 ## Tax

+1. The way to cover tax for RSU can be updated at https://us.etrade.com/etx/sp/stockplan/#/myAccount/planElections/stockElections.
+    You might not be able to update it for 2 reasons.
+    First,
+    some company use the default way (sell to cover) and does not allow employees to change it.
+    Second,
+    even if you company allows you to update the way to cover tax, you have to wait for an open time window to update it.

 When RSU shares vest,
 shares are withheld and sold to cover your tax commitment.